 - If your spouse is convicted of a felony

 - Infecting another spouse with sexually transmitted disease

 - Living separate and apart for six months

 - Having irreconcilable differences that have caused the irretrievable breakdown of your marriage

-In the case of living separate and apart with irreconcilable differences, you must show the court that you work your hardest to keep the marriage in tact but it can not be saved.
-The court will look at the evidence and determine whether all efforts have been made or it isn’t appropriate for the family to reconcile.
+In the case of living separate and apart with irreconcilable differences, you must show the court that you work your hardest to keep the marriage intact but it can not be saved.
+The court will look at the evidence and determine whether all efforts have been made or if it isn’t appropriate for the family to reconcile.

 Residency Requirements in Madison County and Where to File

-One of the parties who is seeking a dissolution to the marriage must have been a resident of the State of Illinois for a minimum of ninety days immediately prior to the filing of the action.
+One of the parties who is seeking a dissolution of the marriage must have been a resident of the State of Illinois for a minimum of ninety days immediately before the filing of the action.
 The action for dissolution may be filed in the county where either party resides.

 Name of Court and Title of Action/Parties in Maryville, Illinois

 The action for dissolution of marriage is filed in the Circuit Court.
 The action that begins the process of the divorce proceedings is called the Petition for Dissolution.
 The action that removes your marriage is known as Judgment for Dissolution of Marriage.
 The person who files for divorce is the Petitioner and the other spouse is the Respondent.